interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 to do correlation though it's unclear how that could be done with out sending the frameId/tabId.

 ### Solution overview

+The following is how iframe monetization is implemented.
+It's possible there's a simpler way which doesn't need the webNavigation api (maybe using window.parent.postMessage to get frame ancestry), though if you are requesting <all_urls> the permission UX is largely unchanged.

 1. The initiatorContentScript sends a request to the backgroundScript to check if monetization is allowed for the iframe.
 2. The backgroundScript determines the parent frame and sends a request to the parentContentScript to verify if the iframe's monetization is allowed based on its attributes.